-It is the basis for the mistreatment of people of color since the beginning of institutional slavery in the Americas.
+It has been the basis for mistreating people of color since the beginning of institutional slavery in the Americas.
 Institualized racism is perpetuated by organized religion, from extremists to moderates.
 It becomes an invisible but powerful factor in how people think and act.

 Skewed Cultural Orientation